Precision

 Thus, today we refer to precision as the ability to hit the target or near the target in different attempts.
 For example, a dart player has three chances to throw them at the bullseye, and once he has done so, he can judge how close to the center his throws were and know how accurate he was.

-You may be interested: Immutable
+You may be interested: Genuine

 This type of value can be of utmost importance in the field of scientific disciplinesengineering or statistics.